rust-project-primer/book/src/building/linker.md

 Rust link times can be large, especially for bigger projects.
 They can easily get to and exceed the minute mark.
 Typically, there are two reasons why this
-happens: the first one is that there is a lot to link, a big Rust backend project can easily have ~700 dependencies.
-The other reason is that in debug mode, Rust emits a lot of debug information, a Rust backend service can easily have binaries which are 200 MB large, the majority of which is debug information.
+happens: the first one is that there is a lot to link, a big Rust backend project can easily have ~700 dependencies that all need to be linked together to create a single executable.

+In debug mode, Rust emits a lot of debug information, a Rust backend service can easily have binaries which are 200 MB large, the majority of which is debug information.
 All of this data needs to pass through the linker, and linkers are not necessarily fast, the majority of them are essentially single-threaded.